Julie Norman, BS, E-RYT, ES, CHC

 I’m a member of the Yoga Alliance, have blogged extensively for Recovery Warriors and have had the pleasure of being an expert speaker on two nationwide telesummits with Dr. Susan Albers of Eating Mindfully and Jessica Flint of True Warrior.
 In 2015, I published my first book Poems from the Path of Peace Vol. 1 and just recently Vol. 2 a collection of personal musings from my own healing journey coupled with fabulous nature photographs by Jim Lewis, Jr. and midwifed by celebrant, psychologist and publisher Kathleen Pichola.

 Karma yoga is by far my favorite activity.
 I adore sharing yoga in my community simply for the love of it.
 I’ve volunteered extensively over the last six years with Stewart’s Caring Place Cancer Wellness Center , The Big Love Network and Free Akron Yoga.
-This past year, I added teaching yoga to youth in crisis living in residential facilities through ShelterCare, an experience that is so meaningful its difficult to describe.
+In 2018 I started teaching yoga to youth in crisis living in residential facilities through ShelterCare, an experience that is so meaningful it’s difficult to describe.

 Finally, I live in Northeast, OH with my daughter Elle, my husband Dave and his three kids Zoe, Ethan and Gabriel.
 We share our lovely lake home with one fabulous cat, Sir Hillary, and the most huggable dog ever, a big Newfoundland named Asha (they take up lots of space on my Instagram).
 Besides yoga, sharks and horses, I love music, (my favs being Red Hot Chili Peppers, Jack Johnson, No Doubt and Prince to name a few) dancing, hiking, mountain biking, swimming and cooking.
 Take me to sing karaoke and I am your friend forever.
 I’m a kid at heart and I believe in love.
 Ok, I think that’s it for now.
 Thanks for reading through to the end!
 I’d love to know your story and to explore the path of yoga with you through my on-line offerings, private coaching or in person.
 Feel free to connect anytime!